Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up

 - The proxy server should be set to

-- Maintenance stays in effect until maintenance time expires, after manually stopped or until the system is restarted
+- Maintenance stays in effect until the time limit expires, after manually stopped or until the system is restarted

 - Change the maintenance time limit in Settings

 - Maintenance only applies to the installation in question, or to remote installations if activated from the control center

 A browser error message is displayed when blocking websites